Aleksandar15/DSA-reminders/README.md

 console.log(recursiveFactorial(5)) // 120
 ```
 3. **Prime Number**
+- Time Complexity O(n).
 - Math algorithm: a whole natural number that is divisible only by `1` or itself -> in order the result to be itself.
 - Also if it's divisible only by `1` like the number `1` itself is also considered not a Prime Number.
 - Examples of Prime Numbers: 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37.
+- Explanation of the "v2" logic below: if number divides by itself it *always* evaluates to truthy condition hence why it won't work unless I ignore the `i !== n` case or the "original" logic being: the loop not even reaching up to `n` (condition: `i<n`).
 ```js
 const isPrime = n => {
     if (n<2) {